This guide gives a step by step overview on how to add Sequent to an existing Rails application.

 For a complete overview on how Migrations work in Sequent, check out the Migrations Guide

-Run the following commands to create the sequent_schema and view_schema:
+Run the following commands to create the view_schema:

 bundle exec rake sequent:db:create_view_schema